-The canyon vicinity offers a diversified landscape of forest, mountains, upland prairie, deep canyons, broad valleys, lake and wetlands.
+The Bighorn Canyon was formed by a combination of gradual regional uplift and stream erosion.
+The product of gradual canyon vicinity offers a diversified landscape of forest, mountains, upland prairie, deep canyons, broad valleys, lake and wetlands.
 The canyon was formed by a combination of gradual regional uplift and stream erosion.
 Much of it is narrow and confined within sheer walls over 2,000 feet.

 Activities: Hunting, fishing, boating, hiking, swimming, site seeing, bicycling, horseback riding, camping, wildlife viewing (wild mustangs & bighorn sheep), bird watching, skiing, snowmobiling, and exploring the past.